310mc/https-310mc.github.io-tl/source/_posts/climax/prologue.md

 {% endbubble %}

 {% bubble Kaoru surprised2 %}
-Wh—Did you just say *euthanize!?* No, don’t!
+Wh— Did you just say *euthanize!?* No, don’t!
 They’re living creatures; you can’t just throw them away like that…!

 You say some shockingly cold-hearted things sometimes, Kanata-kun…
 {% endbubble %}